A Face in the Crowd (film): Development

 The film was produced under the working title of The Arkansas Traveler, which was the name of Budd Schulberg's source short story from his 1953 collection Some Faces in the Crowd.
 Schulberg had stated that a conversation with friend Will Rogers Jr., son of Will Rogers—who was known for earthy anecdotes and folksy style—had inspired him to create the Lonesome Rhodes story.
-The younger Rogers stated that his "father was so full of shit, because he pretends he's just one of the people, just one of the guys".
+During their drunken exchange, the younger Rogers had expressed bitterness about his father, stating that the elder Rogers "was so full of shit, because he pretends he's just one of the people, just one of the guys" whereas privately he associated only with high society.

 Director Elia Kazan and Schulberg based the character of Lonesome Rhodes on Arthur Godfrey, as well as on Billy Graham and Huey Long.
+Other inspirations for Rhodes' public persona included performers like Tennessee Ernie Ford, Red Foley and Cliffie Stone.

 Casting

 In April 1956, columnist Walter Winchell wrote that Andy Griffith was due to leave the cast of his Broadway show No Time for Sergeants at the end of July, vacation for a month and begin shooting the film.
 Kazan and Schulberg spent much of July and August in Memphis and in Arkansas.
 Patricia Neal's involvement was announced by early August.

 Griffith, Lee Remick, Charles Irving, Charles Nelson Reilly and uncredited actors Lois Nettleton and Rip Torn all made their film debuts in A Face in the Crowd.

 On the set, Griffith faced difficulty generating the intensity of the stage and asked to have discarded chairs available to destroy in order to instigate his rage before filming.

 Big Jeff Bess, who portrayed the sheriff under his own name, was a country singer and bandleader in Nashville who led Big Jeff and his Radio Playboys.
 Cameo appearances in the film include those by Walter Winchell and Mike Wallace.